f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 Go to the **Access Methods** tab and copy the SSH external.
 Execute copied command in the command line.

-## PREREQUISITES Docker COmpose
+### 4. Docker Compose

-Note that docker compose is to be installed in this machine

-Run the following command to verify you have it:
+Docker compose is to be installed in this machine.
+Run the following command to verify if you have it:

 ```bash
 docker compose